Beyond Cross-Modal Alignment: Measuring and Leveraging Modality Gap in Vision-Language Models: Appendix

 \paragraph{Models} We employed the same ViT-B-32 CLIP as in \S\ref{app:extract_mono} as the multimodality feature extractor shown in the Figure~\ref{fig:ad_overview} to extract 1024-dimension features, so we use the categorized \texttt{TextD}, \texttt{ImgD} and \texttt{CrossD} calculated before.
 We use LLaVA-1.5-7b as the attacked VLM~\citep{liu2023improvedllava}.
-The whole process of defensing adversarial attack is two steps: \begin{itemize} \item \textbf{Generating adversarial images by injecting harmful requests.} We have benign scenery image and a list of 50 harmful requests.
-Firstly, we create a image with white background with the text saying the one piece of harmful request, as the contrast image.
-Then, we apply the alignment training by minimizing the distance of benign image and contrast image in the embedding space of the image encoder.
-The benign image is thus being injected with harmful semantics, denoted as $\mathbf{F}_{adv}$. \item \textbf{Defensing the adversarial attacks.} To remove the toxicity of the adversarial samples, we employ the alignment training shown in Figure~\ref{fig:ad_overview} by updating the embeddings of the adversarial samples.
-Specially, we only select the target features, i.e., the \texttt{ImgD}, \texttt{TextD} and \texttt{CrossD} to be involved in the training. \end{itemize}
+The whole process of defensing adversarial attacks is two steps: \begin{itemize} \item \textbf{Generating adversarial images by injecting harmful requests.} We have a benign scenery image and a list of 50 harmful requests.
+Firstly, we create an image with a white background with the text saying the one piece of harmful request, as the contrast image.
+Then, we apply the alignment training by minimizing the distance between the benign image and the contrast image in the embedding space of the image encoder.
+The benign image is thus being injected with harmful semantics, denoted as $\mathbf{F}_{adv}$. \item \textbf{Defending the adversarial attacks.} To remove the toxicity of the adversarial samples, we employ the alignment training shown in Figure~\ref{fig:ad_overview} by updating the embeddings of the adversarial samples.
+Specifically, we only select the target features, i.e., the \texttt{ImgD}, \texttt{TextD}, and \texttt{CrossD} to be involved in the training. \end{itemize}

-When attacking the VLM, we feed the adversarial images/samples along with the text prompt, i.e., the according harmful request injected to the adversarial sample.
-For each adversarial sample, we repeat the attack process for 100 times.
+When attacking the VLM, we feed the adversarial images/samples along with the text prompt, i.e., the corresponding harmful request injected into the adversarial sample.
+For each adversarial sample, we repeat the attack process 100 times.
 For comparison, we apply the original generated 50 adversarial samples to attack VLM, and the average success rate is 73.26\%; and the success rate of the (benign image - harmful request) is 10.00\%.
 We conducted five independent runs for each experiment to ensure statistical reliability.
 Results in the tables show mean values across runs, with relative standard deviations below 3\% for accuracy metrics.